 Note: This self-portrait is a bit more personal with an added “setup” element that helps tell a story.

 Want to know more on how to paint a self-portrait?
-Check out the Bluprint class The Classic Self Portrait with Kerry Dunn and explore the relationship among shapes, objects, and hues that create stunning self-portraits.
+Check out the Craftsy class The Classic Self Portrait with Kerry Dunn and explore the relationship among shapes, objects, and hues that create stunning self-portraits.